valeoai/SALUDA/README.md

 <br/>

-SALUDA has been accepted at 3DV 2024
+SALUDA has been accepted as a SPOTLIGHT at 3DV 2024

 <br/>